 How to build extensions?

-Building a good extension can take a lot of effort.
-Here is what each section of the API doc can help you with:
+Building a good extension can take a lot of time and effort.
+Here is what each section of the API docs can help you with:

 - Get Started teaches fundamental concepts for building extensions with the Hello World sample.

 - Extension Capabilities dissects VS Code's vast API into smaller categories and points you to more detailed topics.

 - Extension Guides includes guides and code samples that explain specific usages of VS Code Extension API.

 - Language Extensions illustrates how to add support for a programming language with guides and code samples.

-- Advanced Topics explains advanced concepts such as Extension Host, Supporting Remote Development and VS Online, and Proposed API.
+- Advanced Topics explains advanced concepts such as Extension Host, Supporting Remote Development and GitHub Codespaces, and Proposed API.

 - References contains exhaustive references for the VS Code API, Contribution Points, and many other topics.